dekuenstle/scala/9-final/README.md

 As educated humans we automatic build semantic groups out of an expression like `12 +  2*4` to `Number(12),Whitespace,Plus,Whitespace,Number(2),Times,Number(4)`.
 A semantic group like this is what we call a `token`.
-Now have a look at [Tokens.scala](./src/main/scala/Tokens.scala).
+Now have a look at [Tokens.scala](./src/main/scala/Tokens.scala) and [StdTokens.scala](./src/main/scala/StdTokens.scala).

 Tokenizer
 ---------

 We give our computer an expression as an String.
-So the computer has to build tokens out of loose characters - thats the job of the Tokenizer.
+So the computer has to build tokens out of loose characters - thats the job of the Tokenizer specified in [TokenizerSpec.scala](./src/test/scala/TokenizerSpec.scala).
 The Tokenizer uses Parsers for finding tokens.
 A Parser in our usecase is a function trying to find a specific token at the beginning of a String.
-Usually a parser uses regual expressions and can be combined with combinators ( [Combinators.scala](./src/main/scala/util/Combinators.scala) ).
+Usually a parser uses regual expressions and can be combined with combinators defined in [Combinators.scala](./src/main/scala/util/Combinators.scala) with the idea borrowed from [scala-lang.org's Combinators](https://wiki.scala-lang.org/display/SW/Parser+Combinators--Getting+Started).
 Not all tokens are interesting for us.
-In the example above we dont need the `Whitespace` token.
+In the example above we don't need the `Whitespace` token.
-Therefore our [Tokenizer.scala](./src/main/scala/Tokenizer.scala) takes a parser for the usefull tokens like numbers, operators, parenthesis and one for useless ones like whitespaces or comments and  [TokenizerSpec.scala](./src/test/scala/TokenizerSpec.scala).
+Therefore our [Tokenizer.scala](./src/main/scala/Tokenizer.scala) takes a parser for the usefull tokens like numbers, operators, parenthesis and one for useless ones like whitespaces or comments which will be dropped, you'll find some parsers in [StdParsers.scala](./src/test/scala/StdParsers.scala).

 Infix and Postfix
 -----------------